-In this tutorial we will show you how to install NetBeans on CentOS 8.
-For those of you who didn’t know, Netbeans IDE is one of the most popular development environment among Java developers.
-Not only for Java, but Netbeans also can be used for other programming languages including PHP, HTML, C and C++.
-It is free and open source and has a large community of users and developers around the world.
+In this tutorial, we will show you how to install NetBeans on CentOS 8.
+For those of you who didn’t know, Netbeans IDE is one of the most popular development environments among Java developers.
+Not only for Java but Netbeans also can be used for other programming languages including PHP, HTML, C, and C++.
+It is free and open-source and has a large community of users and developers around the world.

 Install NetBeans on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 sudo dnf clean all sudo dnf update sudo dnf install epel-release

 Snaps are applications packaged with all their dependencies to run on all popular Linux distributions from a single build.
 Snap can now be installed as follows: